spiffe/helm-charts-hardened/examples/stateless-server/README.md

 # Example stateless server

 To install Spire Server as a deployment(stateless), you need to use an external database.
-This allows you to run spire-server as a stateless microservice.
+This runs spire-server as stateless microservice enabling HA.

 ### WARNING
 The following configurations are not supported for running spire-server as deployment.